tmolteno/TART/hardware/rpi/README.md

 ```

-## Data storage formats
+## RAW Data storage format
-Currently data is stored as pickled measurement objects in files using a directory structure that
+Currently data is stored as pickled observation objects in files using a directory structure that
 consists of yyyy/mm/dd/h_m_s.pkl.
-See the measurement object for more details
+See the Observation object for more details

 ```
-    ls /data
+    ls /var/www/html/raw/yyyy/mm/dd/h_m_s.pkl
 ```